yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 2.md

 *   **Heuristics (Malware Detection):** Detecting suspicious characteristics/behavior.
 *   **Least Privilege:** Principle of granting only necessary permissions.

----

-## **X. Potential Exam Questions**

-1. Define buffer overflow.
-Explain how a stack buffer overflow can lead to arbitrary code execution, mentioning the role of the return address and shellcode.
-2. Compare and contrast Compile-Time defenses (give 2 examples) and Run-Time defenses (give 2 examples) against buffer overflows.
-Which type is better suited for protecting legacy software and why?
-3. What is ASLR and how does it mitigate buffer overflow exploits?
-Can it be bypassed?
-4. What is a NOP Sled and why do attackers use it?
-5. Explain the TOCTTOU vulnerability using a file system example.
-What is the fundamental problem that allows this?
-6. List 4 unsafe C library functions and suggest a safer alternative for each.
-7. Define Virus, Worm, and Trojan Horse.
-What are the key differences in how they operate and propagate?
-8. Describe the difference between Signature-based malware detection and Heuristic/Anomaly-based detection.
-What are the main advantages and disadvantages of each?
-9. What is Integer Overflow and how can it become a security vulnerability?
-10. Explain the principle of "Least Privilege" in the context of software security.

----

-## **XI.
-Thought-Provoking Questions & Connections**

-*   Why were languages like C/C++ designed without mandatory bounds checking, given the risks?
-(Connection: Performance vs. Safety tradeoffs in language design).
-*   How effective is ASLR on 32-bit systems compared to 64-bit systems?
-Why?
-(Connection: Address space size, entropy).
-*   Could a buffer overflow vulnerability exist in a memory-safe language like Java or Python?
-If so, where might it occur (e.g., in native code libraries they call)?
-*   How does the rise of IoT devices, often running C/C++ based firmware with limited resources for defenses like ASLR/DEP, impact the landscape of buffer overflow attacks?
-*   If DEP prevents executing shellcode on the stack, why is Return-Oriented Programming (ROP) still an effective technique?
-*   How might machine learning be applied to anomaly-based malware detection?
-What challenges would it face?

----

-## **XII.
-Further Research & Clarification Flags**

-*   `[Clarification Needed]` The specific implementation details of Microsoft's `/GS` handler check and potential bypasses could be explored further.
-*   `[Further Research Recommended]` Investigate modern ROP techniques and countermeasures like Control-Flow Integrity (CFI).
-*   `[Further Research Recommended]` Explore Heap Spraying techniques used in conjunction with heap overflows.
-*   `[Further Research Recommended]` Look into specific historical malware examples mentioned (e.g., Morris Worm, Stuxnet, WannaCry) to see which vulnerabilities they exploited.
-*   `[Clarification Needed]` The lecture mentioned "Trudy's Challenges" - confirm if "Trudy" is a standard persona used in the course or just an illustrative name.

----

-## **XIII.
-Memory Aids (Mnemonics)**

-*   **Unsafe C Functions:** "**G**ood **S**tudents **S**eldom **S**peak **S**loppily" (`gets`, `strcpy`, `strcat`, `sprintf`, `scanf(%s)`)
-*   **Defense Categories:** "**C**ats **R**un" (Compile-time, Run-time)
-*   **Stack Overflow Targets:** "**L**ocal **V**ars, **S**aved **F**rame **P**ointer, **R**eturn **A**ddress" (Order they typically appear on stack relative to buffer)
-*   **Malware Types (Basic):** "**V**ery **W**ily **T**hreats" (Virus, Worm, Trojan)

----

 ## **XIV.
 Potential Real-World Examples & Applications**